Young Rhiannon in the Temple of Isis Part 1

 She turned, pointing.
 The statue of the great goddess stood there, wing and arms open wide.
 She looked like me, I thought.
 There was a basket on the dais above the water, for offerings.

-As soon as High Priestess Naiya turned and started toward the Goddess, I swapped my bread for a different slice.
+As soon as High Priestess Naiya turned and started toward the goddess, I swapped my bread for a different slice.

 We stopped before Isis.
 High Priestess Naiya bowed deeply.
-“Accept this offering, O great goddess Isis, lady of the dog star, eye of Ra, adored by men, envied by women, I offer you the finest part of my meal.
+“Accept this offering, oh great goddess Isis, lady of the dog star, eye of Ra, adored by men, envied by women, I offer you the finest part of my meal.
 Thank you for providing for your people, oh great Isis.”
 Turning her head slightly, she said, “Repeat.”

 “Oh mighty Isis—”